-The Minneapolis Fed, with one branch in Helena, Montana, serves the six states of the Ninth Federal Reserve District: Minnesota, Montana, North and South Dakota, 26 counties in northwestern Wisconsin and the Upper Peninsula of Michigan.*
+The Minneapolis Fed, with our one Branch in Helena, Montana, serves the six states of the Ninth Federal Reserve District: Minnesota, Montana, North and South Dakota, 26 counties in northwestern Wisconsin, and the Upper Peninsula of Michigan.*

-The Ninth District stretches 1,800 miles from east to west.
-It covers 409,291 square miles and is home to about 9 million people.
-Although 12 percent of the nation's land is in the Ninth District, only 3 percent of the nation's population resides here.
+From east to west, the Ninth District stretches 1,800 miles, covering 409,291 square miles and including about 9 million people.
+Although 12 percent of the nation’s land is in the Ninth District, only 3 percent of the nation’s population resides here.

 The Ninth Federal Reserve District has a diverse economy, from mining to tourism to agriculture and technology.

-- In the Rocky Mountains at the western end of the district, tourism, timber and metal mining are important industries.
+- In the Rocky Mountains, tourism, timber, and metal mining are important industries.

-- The district's southeast corner is part of the Northern Corn Belt.
-In addition to corn and soybean farming, light manufacturing is a principal activity.
-Approximately 20 percent of the nation's corn is produced here.
+- In addition to corn and soybean farming, light manufacturing is a principal activity.
+Approximately 20 percent of the nation’s corn is produced here.

-- At the eastern end of the district is Minneapolis/St. Paul, the nation's 16th largest metropolitan area.
-It is an important education and high technology manufacturing center as well as the district's largest trade and service center.
+- Minneapolis/St. Paul, where the Minneapolis Fed is headquartered, is the nation’s 16th largest metropolitan area.
+It is an important education and high-technology manufacturing center as well as the district’s largest trade and service center.

-- The far eastern end of the district is part of the Upper Great Lakes, where tourism, timber, dairy farming and metal mining are dominant industries.
+- In the Upper Great Lakes, tourism, timber, dairy farming, and metal mining are dominant industries.
 This region produces over 90 percent of the nation's iron ore.

 The Wisconsin counties in the Ninth District are Ashland, Barron, Bayfield, Buffalo, Burnett, Chippewa, Douglas, Dunn, Eau Claire, Florence, Forest, Iron, La Crosse, Lincoln, Oneida, Pepin, Pierce, Polk, Price, Rusk, Sawyer, St. Croix, Taylor, Trempealeau, Vilas, and Washburn.